 While being frugal may initially seem like always choosing the cheaper option when it comes to buying items, but it can also be applied to lifestyle choices in your life.

 Instead of eating out once or twice a week, start eating at home more often to cut back on bills.
-Look over your whole financial picture and see which of your expenses are essential and what you just cannot live without.
+Look over your whole financial picture and see which of your expenses are essential (like a good self employed health insurance plan) and what you just cannot live without.

 Now that you’re self-employed, your personal life and work life are going to become more and more intertwined as the year goes on.
 What you do in one is going to have a big effect on what is going to happen in the other.